SignTime & SignWise

 How do we address these challenges?

-Our team brainstormed different ideas for how to bring personalization to ASL learning, with a focus on DHH individuals.
+As a team, we brainstormed different ideas for how to bring personalization to ASL learning, with a focus on DHH individuals.
 We found that our ideas fell into 2 general categories: helping signers learn ASL (ASL acquisition) and helping signers find a community to practice with (ASL communication).

 2 different problem spaces … 2 different products?